Gorseinon: Drift Geology

-The most common drift deposit in Gorseinon are Devension till (boulder clay) glacial deposits.
-The Afon Lliw is dominated by Alluvium deposits.
-Tidal flat deposits occur East of Gorseinon near the estuary.
+The most common drift deposits in Gorseinon are Devension till (boulder clay) glacial deposits.
+The Afon Lliw is dominated by alluvium deposits.
+Tidal flat deposits occur east of Gorseinon near the estuary.

 Economic Geology

-Several coal mines and shafts occur in South Gorseinon.
+There are several coal mines and shafts in South Gorseinon.
 There are also abundant aggregate quarries in North Gorseinon.
-Coal seams occur in the Southern and Eastern limits of Gorseinon.
+There are coal seams at the southern and eastern limits of Gorseinon.

 Structural Geology

-A large axial plan of an Anticline occurs South of the hospital in Gorseinon with a North West-South East orientation.
-Four major faults with a north–south orientation in the Gorseinon region.
+There is a large axial plan of an anticline south of the hospital in Gorseinon, with a north west-south east orientation.
+There are four major faults with a north–south orientation in the Gorseinon region.